 The inspiration behind this recipe comes from a delicious saffron aioli I tasted recently at a Christmas buffet.
 I’m not much of an aioli maker, but homemade mayonnaise is something I make pretty often.
 When you learn to make your own, there’s no going back to store-bought.
 So inspired by the sauce I had tasted at the restaurant I made my first batch of this saffron garlic mayonnaise.
 And it’s been a favourite ever since.

-Saffron garlic mayonnaise
+Saffron garlic mayo

 - 200 ml vegetable oil

 - 1/4 tsp salt

 - 2 tsp lemon juice

 - 1 tsp garlic paste or 1 garlic clove grated